-Fox News host Eric Bolling suing journalist for $50 million over sexting story
+Fox News host Eric Bolling suing journalist for $50 million over lewd texting story

 The suspension came after Ali cited more than a dozen sources on Friday to report that Bolling sent female colleagues an "unsolicited" photo of his genitals.
 Bolling's attorney, Michael Bowe, has said, "The anonymous, uncorroborated claims are untrue and terribly unfair."

 A HuffPost spokesperson said in a statement, "Yashar Ali is a careful and meticulous reporter.
 We stand by his reporting."
-The spokesperson did not respond when asked whether HuffPost would contribute to any legal bills Ali might incur.
-Ali told CNNMoney that he has his own lawyer.
+HuffPost Editor in Chief Lydia Polgreen said in a tweet that "[w]e have no hesitation about standing by him financially in this case."

 Bolling was a co-host of "The Five," Fox's weekday roundtable, and when "The Five" was moved to 9 p.m. in the spring, Bolling stayed at 5 p.m. as the leader of a new show called "The Specialists."